AidaDSP/AidaDSP/Software/Examples/Readme.md

 NOTES:
+- The usage of [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is very simple.
+You need to install the USB drivers of your controller board (ex.
+Arduino) which will adds a **COM Port** to your Pc.
+Then you must open a PuTTY serial com session at **115200** (baud rate) 8 bits 1 stop bits Parity:None Flow Control:None
-- templates and basics uses encoder switch and knob and PuTTY to do everything.
-Mount Aida DSP and you have all that you need to start audio processing!
-Advanced / User Projects may use external hardware (pots, switches, displays...ecc) to address specific purposes.
+- Advanced / User Projects may use external hardware (pots, switches, displays...ecc) to address specific purposes.
 See comments inside sketches for details.